 MPC is a GPU-based lossless compressor/decompressor written in CUDA for binary IEEE 754 32-bit single-precision (float) and 64-bit double-precision (double) floating-point data.
-It outperforms many other lossless algorithms when compressing weights of DNNs, both in compression ratio and in speed.
+It outperforms many other lossless compression algorithms, including when compressing weights of DNNs, both in compression ratio and in speed.

-Click on MPC_float_11.cu or MPC_double_11.cu to download the source code.
+Click on MPC_float_12.cu or MPC_double_12.cu to download the source code.
 A description of MPC is available here.
 Sample little-endian double-precision datasets are available here.
-Note that MPC is protected by this license and that by downloading MPC you agree to the terms and conditions set forth in this license.
+Sample little-endian single-precision datasets are available here.
+Note that MPC is protected by the license included in the beginning of the code.

 Important notice: The provided code is not necessarily meant to be used as is.
 (While it should work correctly, it is slow due to PCI data transfers.)
 Rather, it is meant as an example of how to invoke the compression and decompression kernels directly from your own code.